Viliame Kikau: 2014

 In 2014, Kikau's first season of rugby league, he played 21 games for North Queensland's Holden Cup team, scoring 11 tries.
 A centre in his rugby union days, Kikau switched to prop after joining North Queensland.

 2015

 In 2015, Kikau played in a pre-season trial game with North Queensland's first grade team.
 He scored a try in the sides 24–12 victory over the Townsville Blackhawks.

 On 2 May 2015, Kikau made his international debut for Fiji against Papua New Guinea in the Melanesian Cup match, playing off the interchange bench in the 22–10 win at Robina Stadium.
 On 10 June 2015, Kikau signed a two-year contract with the Penrith Panthers.
 On 14 September 2015, Kikau was named at prop in the 2015 NYC Team of the Year, finishing his Holden Cup career with the North Queensland club with 32 tries from 42 matches.

 2016

 Kikau spent 2016 playing in Penrith's NSW Cup team.
-On 8 October 2016, Kikau played for Fiji against Samoa, starting at second-row in the 20–18 victory in Apia, Samoa.
+On 8 October 2016, he played for Fiji against Samoa, starting at second-row in the 20–18 victory in Apia, Samoa.